 The Cuiabá I Power Plant has entered into a Gas Supply Agreement with TBS.
-The Gas Supply Agreement is for a term of 19 years and was designed to be coterminous with the PPA.
+The Gas Supply Agreement is for a term of 19 years and is designed to be coterminous with the PPA.
 The Gas Supply Agreement provides for a 201 day commissioning period preceding the contract term, during which the Power Plant will be commissioned.

 Under the Gas Supply Agreement, EPE has the right to request delivery of up to 80,800 MMBtu/day of gas, which is expected to be the maximum quantity of gas that the Power Plant can consume during a day when operating at its peak.
-If TBS fails to deliver the gas that EPE requests, TBS is liable to the Power Plant for its incremental cost of purchasing and transporting alternative fuels.
+If TBS fails to deliver the gas that EPE requests, TBS is liable to EPE for its incremental cost of purchasing and transporting alternative fuels.
 If EPE is unable to purchase alternative fuels, TBS is liable for certain damages (capped at US$4 million per year) that EPE incurs under the PPA.

 Each month, EPE will pay TBS a contract price consisting of two components.
-The first is a variable component, which is a per MMBtu price payable on the quantities of gas that EPE receives during such month, provided that EPE is obligated to take at least 80% of the sum of the maximum daily quantities for such month, reduced for scheduled maintenance and quantities not received as a result of force majeure.
+The first is a variable component, which is a per MMBtu price payable (originally US$1.21/MMBtu, escalated by the lesser of 2% or US CPI-U minus .0025) on the quantities of gas that EPE receives during such month, provided that EPE is obligated to take at least 80% of the sum of the maximum daily quantities for such month, reduced for scheduled maintenance and quantities not received as a result of force majeure.
 The second component is a fixed component payable regardless of the quantities of gas the Power Plant consumes during the month.
+The fixed component is escalated by the greater of 5% or US CPI-U.

-TBS meets its obligations to the Power Plant through the SCG GSA.
-Under the SCG GSA, SCG has the right to acquire between 75% and 100% of the natural gas requirements of EPE from Repsol YPF-Andina.[Is Repsol a party to this agreement?]
+To meet its gas supply obligations to the Cuiabá I Power Plant.
+TBS has entered into the SCG GSA, pursuant to which SCG must supply TBS with 100% of its gas needs.
+SCG has, in turn, entered into the YPF GSA to meet its obligations to TBS.
+Under the SCG GSA, SCG has the right to acquire between 75% and 100% of the natural gas requirements of TBS (i.e., EPE) from Repsol YPF-Andina.
 SCG is free to contract or purchase the other 25% on a rolling six month basis.
 For contracts longer than six months, the 25% option is subject to a right of first match (on identical terms and price) by Repsol YPF-Andina.
 This freedom on the 25% provides substantial flexibility to SCG to seek additional income from sourcing regional gas supply at lower rates as well as an important mechanism for gas price discovery in the region on a continuous basis.